Star Anise, Ground

 China and India both use the spice for medicinal purposes – mainly to treat indigestion.
 Often the tiny seeds are chewed or brewed into a tisane.
 The anethole actually does have the benefit of being able to calm down gastric activity while simultaneously freshening breath.

 The spice has been used in Asia for years as an ingredient for braises and stews, particularly those focusing on beef, pork, seafood, winter squash, and beans.
 However, Western cultures have adopted the spice more for confectionery cooking and baking, as well as for flavoring spirits.
 Add a few star anise to the poaching liquid for apples or figs. If you plan to candy citrus peel, toss a star anise into the blanching liquid to imbue a licorice fragrance.

 Ground star anise is a main ingredient in Chinese Five-Spice powder and Vietnamese pho.
 It’s also part of the Port Royal flavor profile – a mixture of chocolate, grapefruit, and star anise.
-Use as a rub ingredient for roast pork or beef.
+Use this star anise powder as a rub ingredient for roast pork or beef.

 If you bake homemade cinnamon rolls, add a teaspoon of ground star anise to the cinnamon-sugar mixture.
 Once you smell them baking you’ll never go back to plain ‘ol cinnamon.

 |Basic Preparation||Ready to use as is, no preparation is necessary.|